-When using a tablet, it is important to do so in a healthy way:
+When using a tablet, it is important to do so in the correct way:

-- Ensure a straight posture, with the head staying above the body.
+- Ensure an upright posture, with the head positioned above the body.

 - Raise the screen and tilt it (45°) during use.